AbberApp/voice_call_core/README.md

 # Voice Call Core Plugin

+**PRIVATE PLUGIN FOR ABBER APP ONLY**

-A comprehensive Flutter plugin for voice calls with WebRTC, recording, and cloud storage support.
+A comprehensive Flutter plugin for Abber App voice calls with WebRTC, recording, and cloud storage support.

+⚠️ **This plugin is proprietary and for internal use only.
+Not for public distribution.**

 ## Features